Pauyy/metrobattle/README.md

 # MetroBattle
 A PokemonShowdown Bot that plays metronome battles.
 Complete traffic is logged to debug.log
+and the great thing, all of it just works
+yes, it works.
+It, it actually works perfectly.
+(except when pokemonshowdown restarts)

 ## procedure
 - logs in